zyw229/blog/blog/content/posts/macro003.md

 Banks have other assets that are not BTFP-eligible (e.g. commercial real estate loans).
 If anything, those will probably be the main reason if more banks were to fail later in the year.
 However, after the initial SVB shock that caught regional banks off guard, a lot of banks have significantly improved their asset allocation to be more resilient to future interest rate shocks.
 One notable example is one struggling bank: PacWest, who [proactively offloaded some portion of its bad loans](https://finance.yahoo.com/news/struggling-pacwest-offloads-real-estate-151928827.html).
 All regional banks, barring a few outliers, should be well positioned to survive another few months.

-Although bank can do whatever it needs to improve its asset allocation, it cannot solve the fundamental problem that deposits are slowly leaving the system.
+Although banks can do whatever they need to improve its asset allocation, it cannot solve the fundamental problem that deposits are slowly leaving the system.
 This deposit loss is not necessarily due to panic, but rather due to much better alternative (even the RRP is at 5%!) compared to the deposit rates those banks are offering.

 ![Fig5](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro003/image005.png)